New! New Scientist covered our work on human perception of chess move brilliance (ICCC paper). Also covered in a Chess.com Blog of the Month winner!

 NEW!
 I spoke to CBC Radio about Vibe Coding.

+NEW!
 Automatically identifying chess moves humans perceive as brilliant (as opposed to merely strong), with Kamron Zaidi (EngSci 2T4).
-ICCC 2024, covered in New Scientist and chess.com.
+Paper: ICCC 2024, covered in New Scientist and chess.com.

+NEW!
 A mysterious interaction between architectures and datasets when using the rotation pretext task in self-supervised pretraining, with Paul Yan (EngSci 2T6) and Amy Saranchuk (EngSci 2T5).
-NeurIPS 2025 workshop.
+Paper: NeurIPS 2025 Symmetry and Geometry in Neural Represetations workshop.

+NEW!
 Learning a compact representation of microstructures using a custom VAE, with Andy Cai (EngSci 2T5), Sajjad Hashemi (Indy 2T4), and Noah Paulson (Argonne National Laboratory).
-ICCV 2025 workshop.
+Paper: ICCV 2025 Workshop on Efficient Computing Under Limited Resources.

+NEW!
 How and whether modern vision architectures encode symmetry-based information in images, with Whitney (Zhi) Ji (EngSci 2T5).
-NeurIPS 2024 workshop.
+Paper: NeurIPS 2025 Symmetry and Geometry in Neural Representations Workshop.

+NEW!
 A pipeline for gaining insights into complex diseases by training LLMs on social media data and analyzing their explanations, with Kexin Chen (MIE M.Eng.
 '24), Noelle Lim (EngSci 2T3), and Claire Lee (Princeton '20).
-ML4H @ NeurIPS 2024.
+Paper: Machine Learning for Health (ML4H) @ NeurIPS 2024.

+NEW!
 Testing the "Honour Culture" theory using social media data, with Juho Kim.
-EMNLP 2024 workshop.
+Paper: SiCon wokrshop @ EMNLP 2024.

 NΨ Nocturne 2T3: GPT is Coming to Class (as seen at NeurIPS Education Program 2025).
 NΨ Nocturne 2T4: Defying Gravity/Debugging Properly, Desafinado.
 NΨ Nocturne 2T3: re: Your Grades